 The set is so evocative one seems to hear the music of the spheres.
 Suspended globes of different sizes in bluish tones conjure up the solar system, their appealingly rough surfaces referring to Gallileo’s key — and religiously controversial — observation that the moon isn’t perfectly smooth but has mountains.
 At times a round projection suggests a view through a telescope — here I think this production missed a bet: instead of generic views of starry skies, etc., they would have done well to show what Galileo with the magnification available actually saw when he put his eye to the lens, including the way, over time, things moved.

-This is a play that I think is inportant to know, and here's your chance to see it well produced and performed.
-Earlier, Classic Stage presented a staged reading of Galileo, and a click on that live link will take you to an account of it, including the play's two possible endings, one "hopeful," one "hopeless."
+This is a play that I think is inportant to know, and here’s your chance to see it well produced and performed.
+Earlier, Classic Stage presented a staged reading of Galileo, including the play’s two possible endings, one “hopeful,” one “hopeless.”
 The reading included both endings: here we have one.